Skip to main content

 Happy New Year!

-After quite a long break, I am back to writing content for ForkBender.com!
-It was a busy December with two Christmas weekends, New Year celebrations, finalizing construction details on the house, and all of the ongoing work on Narrative.
-I should be posting on here much more often now starting with several articles in the next day or so.
+After a really long break, I'm back to writing on ForkBender.com!
+Crazy busy December.
+Two Christmas weekends.
+New Year's.
+Finalizing construction stuff on the house.
+All the ongoing Narrative work on top of everything else.
+Should be posting way more often now though.
+Got several articles coming in the next day or so.

 Read more →